-Solar photovoltaic plants, wind farms and electric vehicles generally require more critical minerals to build than their fossil fuel-based counterparts.
-A typical electric car requires six times the mineral inputs of a conventional car and an offshore wind plant requires thirteen times more mineral resources than a similarly sized gas-fired plant.
-Since 2010 the average amount of mineral resources needed for a new unit of power generation capacity has increased by 50% as the share of renewables in new investment has risen.
+Solar PV plants, wind farms and electric vehicles generally require more critical minerals to build than their fossil fuel-based counterparts.
+A typical electric car requires six times the mineral inputs of a conventional car and an offshore wind plant requires 13 times more mineral resources than a similarly sized gas-fired plant.
+Since 2010, the average amount of mineral resources needed for a new unit of power generation capacity has increased by 50% as the share of renewables in new investment has risen.

 The types of mineral resources used vary by technology.
 Lithium, nickel, cobalt, manganese and graphite are crucial to battery performance.
-Rare earth elements are essential for permanent magnets that are used in wind turbines and EV motors.
-Electricity networks need a huge amount of copper and aluminium, with copper being a cornerstone for all electricity-related technologies.
+Rare earth elements are essential for permanent magnets used in wind turbines and EV motors.
+Electricity networks need a huge amount of aluminium and copper, the latter of which is the cornerstone of all electricity-related technologies.

-As countries accelerate their efforts to reduce emissions, they also need to make sure that energy systems remain resilient and secure.
+As countries accelerate efforts to reduce emissions, they also need to ensure energy systems remain resilient and secure.
 The rising importance of critical minerals in a decarbonising energy system requires energy policy makers to expand their horizons and consider potential new vulnerabilities.
-Concerns about price volatility and security of supply do not disappear in an electrified, renewables-rich energy system.
+Concerns about price volatility, security of supply, and the shifting sands of geopolitics do not disappear in an electrified, renewables-rich energy system.

-Clean energy transitions implies a significant increase in demand for minerals
+Clean energy transitions are driving a significant increase in mineral demand

 Why is ESG so important to critical mineral supplies, and what can we do about it?